kemcbride/my_very_good_klondike/inputs/README.md

 # Recording game inputs

+## log command

+1. Play your game through normally,
+2. before (BEFORE!) you kill the program, run the `log` command
+3. collect the output (using tmux or ctrl-c, I don't care, tee output to a file, i dunno)

+## The old way (just use the log command)
 How did I create the files that live in this folder?

 These "integration tests" really save time for things that I haven't bothered to write proper unit tests for.